Product

 Use this opportunity to encourage your team to test the tool in different scenarios.
 If it feels intuitive and solves your business challenges, you’re on the right track.

-7. Gather Feedback from IT Teams and Stakeholders
+Gather Feedback From IT Teams and Stakeholders

 Finally, you should involve your team in the decision-making process.
 After all, they will be the ones using the tool daily, so their input is important.